This is the LEGO Logo and the History Behind the Company.

 The LEGO Logo

 The first LEGO logo was introduced in 1934.
 It was a rather uninspiring design, though, with the words LOGO spelled out in an ordinary, black font.
-Over the years, the logo would undergo several iterations before the company settled on the logo we are now familiar within 1972.
-Other than a brief touchup in 1998 to make the logo better suited for online display, this red, white, yellow, and black logo has been the face of LEGO ever since.
+Over the years, the logo would undergo several iterations before the company settled on the logo we are now familiar with within 1972.
+Besides a brief touchup in 1998 to make the logo better suited for online display, this red, white, yellow, and black logo has been the face of LEGO ever since.

-Design Elements of the LEGO LOGO
+Design Elements of the LEGO Logo

-The LEGO logo features the word “LEGO” spelled out in an original bubble-shaped font known as “LEGO Font”.
-The letters are white, but are surrounded by thin borders of black and yellow and are set against a red, square background.
+The LEGO logo features the word “LEGO” spelled out in an original bubble-shaped font known as “LEGO Font.”
+The letters are white but are surrounded by thin borders of black and yellow and are set against a red, square background.

 It’s thought that this background – specifically, it’s the shape – is a nod to the company’s square blocks that they are famous for.